Analytic pseudo-rotations: Statement of the main theorems

 The \emph{order of the emergence} is

 In \cite[ineq.
 (2.2) and Prop.
 3.14]{BBochi21}, it has been shown that $\overline {\cal O}\cal E_f \le \dim S=2$.
-Also an example of $C^\infty$-flows on the disk with maximal emergence order: $ \overline {\cal O}\cal E_f =2$.
-We do not know how to extend these examples to the analytic setting\footnote{Yet in the dissipative setting, a locally dense set of area contracting polynomial automorphism of $\R^2$ has been show to have emergence of order 2 in \cite{BBiebler22}.}.
-Also this example has ergodic decomposition of local dimension 1.
-Actually, in view of \cref{boxorder}, on can hope for the existence of an ergodic decomposition of infinite local dimension and even of positive {local order}.
+Also, we constructed an example of $C^\infty$-flows on the disk with maximal emergence order: $ \overline {\cal O}\cal E_f =2$.
+We do not know how to perform this example in the analytic setting\footnote{Yet in the dissipative setting, a locally dense set of area-contracting polynomial automorphisms of $\R^2$ has been shown to have emergence of order 2 in \cite{BBiebler22}.}.
+Also, this example has an ergodic decomposition of local dimension 1.
+Actually, in view of \cref{boxorder}, one can hope for the existence of an ergodic decomposition of infinite local dimension and even a local emergence of positive order.